 On dreams. . .

-Since much of our waking life is spent upholding the egoic expectations of family and society, fulfilling conscious desires, and doing what needs to be done in order to meet basic needs for ourselves and others, our inner world often gets overlooked.
+Since much of our waking life is spent upholding the egoic expectations through the conscious structures of family and society, our inner world often gets overlooked.
 Our waking life or “consciousness” is the living breathing relationship between the ego and our psychic contents.
 Depth psychology aims to examine that which is the unspoken.
 How is it that someone “has everything” and yet is so unhappy?
 It is interesting to ponder how we live in a country of such material wealth, however, many are spiritually starving.
 On the other hand, those who are very comfortable in the introverted and imaginative life experience may struggle with the demands and disappointments of day-to-day life.
 Psychological imbalance in the form of depression, anxiety, chronic pain, addiction, and mood disorders may come about due to an alienation from our deeper or more natural personality or what Jung refers to as “The Self.”
 Symptoms show us the weed in the garden, and depth psychology is the tool used to identify the root of the symptom.
 Psychological imbalance often leads to physiological imbalance, and these symptoms are ways by which the psyche tells us we are not listening to its deeper voice.

 “A good therapist can help with the process of revealing the shadow to their client, but this often takes time — even years.
 Dream incubation, however, spears to accelerate this process of self-understanding, reveal elements hiding in the shadow of the psyche, and help a dreamer to bring about new information that actively promotes personal growth and evolution, thus allowing consciousness to see itself.”
 Excerpt from “Dream Incubation: A Two-Part Method of Inquiry to Reveal the Shadow,” by Kelly Lydick (Paper presented at the 16th Annual PsiberDreaming Conference, International Association for the Study of Dreams, October 1, 2017.)